Non-Blocking Simultaneous Multithreading: Embracing the Resiliency of Deep Neural Networks: Evaluation

 \subsection{Methodology}

 \textbf{Workloads.} To evaluate \ARCH{}, we use the ILSVRC-2012 dataset \cite{russakovsky2015imagenet} with five popular CNN models for image classification, as described in Table~\ref{tbl:workloads}.
 The models are quantized with a simple 8-bit uniform min-max quantization, using symmetric unsigned quantization for activations and symmetric signed quantization for weights \cite{krishnamoorthi2018quantizing}.
 In addition, activations are quantized per layer, whereas weights are quantized per kernel.
 This configuration supports an efficient hardware implementation, since each dot product result is multiplied by only two scaling factors: the activations' scaling factor and the corresponding kernel's scaling factor \cite{kravchik2019low}.
 Prior to CNN execution, we conduct a quick statistics gathering run on 2K randomly picked images from the training set.
-In this rapid phase, we average the min-max values, correct the batch-norm layers' running mean and running variance, and log the relevant reordering statistics as described in Section~\ref{sec:reorder}; none of these steps involve gradient computation or weight update with gradient descent.
-In Section~\ref{sec:eval:exp:4t}, we explore the performance of a 4T \ARCH{} given a pruned network.
+In this rapid phase, we average the min-max values, correct the batch-norm layers' running mean and running variance \cite{sun2019hybrid}, and log the relevant reordering statistics as described in Section~\ref{sec:reorder}; none of these steps involve gradient computation or weight update with gradient descent.
+In Section~\ref{sec:eval:exp}, we explore the performance of a 4T \ARCH{} given a pruned network.
 For weight pruning, we use simple magnitude-based pruning that iteratively prunes a certain percentage of the model weights followed by retraining, similar to \cite{han2015learning}.

-\textbf{DNN simulation.} We use PyTorch 1.3.1 \cite{paszke2019pytorch} to simulate the impact of \ARCH{} on the CNN model accuracies.
-Throughout this section, we consider only the convolution layers, since convolution MAC operations consume the bulk of the model operations (Table~\ref{tbl:workloads}).
-Also, both the first layer and the fully-connected layers are left intact.
-The convolution operations were mapped to matrix multiplication operations to fit the hardware simulator \cite{chetlur2014cudnn, kung2018mapping}.
+\textbf{CNN simulation.} We use PyTorch \cite{paszke2019pytorch} to simulate the impact of \ARCH{} on the CNN model accuracies.
+Throughout this section, we do not consider the first convolution layer and the fully-connected layers which we leave intact.
+The convolution operations are mapped to matrix multiplication operations to fit the hardware simulator \cite{chetlur2014cudnn, kung2018mapping}.